Please ensure Javascript is enabled for purposes of website accessibility

 About the Program

 *Thank you to everyone who applied for our first two cohorts!
-The window to apply closed Feb.
-25, 2024.
-Please join our list-serv below to be notified when we open the next application cycle.*
+The window to apply closed February 2024.
+Please join our list-serv below to be notified about future program updates.*

 This three-year program supports 24 mid-career physicians from African countries to travel to Stanford for a six-week period of time, gaining a specific skill set identified by the African scholars as a need to improve health outcomes at their academic institution.
 Physicians will then return to their home countries to conduct a year-long clinical improvement project focused on the skill set they identified.
 This inaugural program is led by the Stanford Center for Innovation in Global Health, in partnership with the Stanford Center for Medical Education, and funded by an independent educational grant from Pfizer.